ocampco/old-holden-diy/docs/electrical/alternator.md

 - Adapter plug for Bosch RE60 voltage regulator required (easily sourced)
 - Similar price to lower amperage model
 - Reliable

-### Aftermaket
-- Usually 100A, 120A, 140A
-- All use an internal voltage regulator
-- Internal voltage regulator may not be serviceable or have a replacement available if it does fail
-- Slightly cheaper than Bosch
-- Reports of failure even with more reputable brands e.g. Aeroflow